Léon-Clément Gérard: Biography

 Léon Clément Gérard was born in Cogne, a small iron mining town in the mountains a short distance to the south of Aosta.
 Jean-Joseph de Jean-Antoine Gaspard, his father, was an agricultural smallholder.
 His mother's birth name, Marie Buthier, indicates that she, like her husband, came from an established local family.
 Gérard studied for the priesthood and was ordained on 23 September 1833.

 His first posting following ordination was as Vicar of Ayas between 1833 and 1835.
 That was followed by a longer incumbency, between 1835 and 1843, at the little spa resort of Saint-Vincent.
 He then undertook a curacy at La Salle between 1843 and 1856.
 Here he was able to consecrate the newly rebuilt little church on 17 August 1847.
-During his time at La Salle, on 4 July 1845 he was recruited as a member of the chapter at the cathedral in Aosta, some 20km / 12 miles down the valley, undertaking both jobs simultaneously.
+During his time at La Salle, on 4 July 1845 he was recruited as a member of the chapter at the cathedral in Aosta, some 20 km / 12 miles down the valley, undertaking both jobs simultaneously.
 On 22 January 1856 he was transferred from La Salle to Saint-Jean-Baptiste, a city-center parish for which the cathedral also serves as the parish church: here he held the curacy till his death some twenty years later.
 He was appointed deputy archpriest on 10 April 1856 and then diocesan archpriest on 4 January 1860.